Enlarged version: challenges to comprehension

 Simpler in many respects, and therefore of greater practical value, is the inter-organizational exercise within the United Nations system carried out by the Inter-Organization Board for Information Systems (IOB) with the approval of the Administrative Committee on Coordination (ACC).
 This resulted in the production of a list of Broad Terms for United Nations Programmes and Activities in 1979 (5).
 The 2,500 terms are grouped in 16 activity divisions defined at this stage by a 3-digit code permitting further development.
 The difficulty here is that the system does not appear to have been further developed and does not yet respond to the variety encountered in the Yearbook, especially as reflected in the concerns of nongovernmental organizations.

 Also of great interest as a practical approach is the technique used by the publishers of commercial subject directories for multi-lingual users.
-An example is the "yellow page" directory produced for Belgian telephone subscribers.
+An example is the 'yellow page' directory produced for Belgian telephone subscribers.
 Subjects are given a 4-digit numeric code which does not however have any classificatory significance except to provide a numeric sequence.
 Separate indexes in English, Flemish, French and German enable users to locate each subject.

 It is significant that none of the above initiatives is especially concerned with the pattern of relationships between activities or subjects.
 The allocation of numbers to activities is basically arbitrary.
 The project of Ingetraut Dahlberg, Editor of the journal International Classification, resulting in the production in 1981 of an Information Coding Classification (ICC) system (6), therefore merits special attention in a following section.
 One of its advantages is the use of a 4-digit code.
 But one difficulty in relation to this project is that the schedule of terms has so far only been published for 3-digits, raising problems in handling other topics with which international bodies are concerned.